 Find out more about Prof Grace Lees-Maffei, Director, DHeritage

 Entry qualifications are assessed on an individual basis.
-Normally participants will have: an Honours degree or equivalent; a relevant Masters Degree and five years relevant professional experience.
+Normally participants will have: an Honours degree or equivalent; a relevant Masters Degree and a minimum of five years relevant professional experience.

 Candidates without a Masters degree will need to demonstrate an equivalent level of accomplishment through professional practice, based on appropriate professional training (e.g. Associateship of the Museums Association).
-Candidates for whom English is not their first language will require certification of English language competence (minimum TOEFL 6.5, preferably higher).
+Candidates for whom English is not their first language will require certification of English language competence (IELTS minimum TOEFL 6.5, preferably higher).

-At admission, candidates will be allocated a Principal and one or two Second Supervisors based on the research area they have set out in their Research Proposal and in their interviews.
+At admission, candidates will be allocated a Principal and one or two Co-Supervisors based on the research area they have set out in their Research Proposal and in their interviews.